ordovician/AVRprojects/tiny13devboard/progresslog.md

 Monday march  25, 2013
 ----------------------
 Not much done because I spent all day watching TED videos and reading about Elon Musk.
+Got phase  correct PWM at 73Hz working though which should be ideal for motor controll.

+I set COM0A1 and COM0A0 bit in TCCR0A to 01.
+Which is the correct thing to do in CTC mode.
+That will toggle pin OC0A on OCR0A match.
+However I had set WGM02 to 1.
+Which gave another phase correct PWM which I was supposed to use.
+The result was a blank LED.
+But I am not sure why.
+Perhaps because output would come on OC0B or because that made OC0A get disconnected.

 [resitorhowto]: http://www.instructables.com/id/Draw-Electronic-Schematics-with-CadSoft-EAGLE/step5/Add-resistors/